PerryRylance/laratunes/README.md

 ### Accessing the admin panels
 You'll need to create a user account to access your instances admin panels by running `sail artisan make:filament-user` and following the steps.

+Once you've done that, run `sail artisan app:elevate-user-to-admin` passing the e-mail for your account as an argument.

 Visit `/admin` on your domain to log in.

 ## Usage